AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 Follow the normal steps to [create a custom report](report-create.md).

 The [!UICONTROL Household] report can include only one dimension.
-It also can include either overlap metrics or non-overlap metrics, but not both.
+It also can include either a) overlap metrics by any dimension except for Site/Apps or b) non-overlap metrics, but not both.

 ## What are some limitations of the [!UICONTROL Household] report?